 Trakya Döküm is a world-class ISO/TS 16949 certified Disamatic foundry.
-It produces cast and machined parts in all grades of ductile, grey, and malleable irons destined for the automotive, white goods, construction, and other industries.
+It produces cast and machined parts in all grades of ductile, grey, and malleable irons destined for automotive, white goods, construction, and other industries.

 Trakya Döküm decided to deploy an RFID solution from Zebra Technologies.
 Installation of the RFID readers and antennas took just one day.
 EHV IT CO also provided a day’s intensive training for users.
 Following a rigorous testing phase, the RFID solution went live.
 EHV IT CO provides ongoing support and assistance.
 Applying RFID tags to the molds was an interesting challenge in this project.
-Trakya Döküm wanted to embed the tags directly into its molds.
+Trakya Döküm wanted to embed the RFID tags directly into its molds.
 However, the embedding process would destroy most RFID tags.

 Excellent RFID readability